-Genomics Discovery and Epidemiology in the Kilpeläinen Group
+Genomics of Obesity and Metabolic Health in the Kilpeläinen Group

 “Genome-wide physical activity interactions in adiposity – a meta-analysis of 200,452 adults”

 Published in PLOS Genetics in 2017 this study uses data from 200,452 adults to identify genetic variants that interact with physical activity in their influences on obesity.

 |Carrasquilla Lopez, German Dario||Postdoc||Kilpeläinen Group, Genomics of Obesity and Metabolic Health||+45 353-34595|

 |Charmet, Romain Michel-Louis To||Postdoc||Kilpeläinen Group, Genomics of Obesity and Metabolic Health||+45 353-35316|

 |Christiansen, Malene Revsbech||PhD student||Kilpeläinen Group||+45 353-22249|

 |Drag, Markus Hodal||Postdoc||Kilpeläinen Group, Genomics of Obesity and Metabolic Health||+45 353-31325|